 - It takes two to Ouija.
 Usually one person is not able to work the Ouija.
 Get a friend to use it with you.
 A male and female is usually recommended.

 - Timing.
-Most practitioners suggest using the board at night when, they say, less interference is in the atmosphere.
+Most practitioners suggest using the board at night when, they say, less interference is in the atmosphere, but you can use it any time.

 - Create some atmosphere.
 The Ouija is more fun if you darken the room and light some candles.
 Turn off the TV and any music to minimize distractions.